+PART 2

-PART 2 Part 2 presents four critical concepts for neighborhood planning in Fargo that influence many of the issues described in Part 1 and have a bearing on the ability of neighbors and the City to address existing and future challenges.
+Part 2 presents four critical concepts for neighborhood planning in Fargo that influence many of the issues described in Part 1 and have a bearing on the ability of neighbors and the City to address existing and future challenges.

+Who does this aim to help?

 The concepts in Part 2 are especially relevant to elected and appointed officials in the City of Fargo, planners, neighborhood leaders, and agencies that work in the core.
-Critical Concepts for Neighborhood Planning in Fargo decisionmaking.

-PART 3

-Vision, Values, and Planning Principles
+200 Critical Concepts for Critical Concepts for Neighborhood Planning in Fargo Owneroccupancy and household Defining a stability affect neighborhood Municipal Distribution ----fiscal health is of housing imperative to opportunities sustain healthy matters to neighborhood neighborhoods health, especially with affordable housing PART 3

-Part 3 presents a VALUES core-wide vision drawn from common themes in the visions and desired outcomes of each neighborhood.
-That overall vision speaks to a set of shared values which, when combined with concepts from Part 2, can be translated into planning principles to guide
+Part 3 presents a core-wide vision drawn from common themes in the visions and desired outcomes of each neighborhood.
+That overall vision speaks to a set of shared values which, when combined with concepts from Part 2, can be translated into planning principles to guide decisionmaking.

-Who can use this?
+Who does

-Content in Part 3 can be used by any individuals or groups who make decisions that affect core neighborhoods and who want to have a way of aligning their decisions with this Core Neighborhoods Master Plan.

-PLANNNING -

-PRINCIPLES

-Inclusion

-Inclusion

-Sustainability

-Housing is balanced, diverse, and contributes to neighborhood character
+this aim to

+Content in Part

+any individuals

+or groups who

+make decisions

+that affect core

+neighborhoods

+and who want

+to have a way

+their decisions

+with this Core

-Neighborhoods are amenity-rich
+Neighborhoods

-Settlement patterns do not inhibit economic mobility

-Growth pays for itself (including negative externalities)

-PART 4
+of aligning

+Master Plan.